 Originally from North Carolina, I have been a performer since -- at the age of four -- I mugged for the Super-8 video, singing "We Wish You A Merry Christmas."
 The super-stardom continued with Baton Boogie (a handsome little tap number complete with fishing poles), and an interpretive dance to John Denver's "Ay Calypso."

-After working regionally in theatre and light opera -- and pursuing a career as a Graphic Designer and a Communication Consultant in a place I call "Corporate Land" -- I returned to school and finished a BFA in Acting from The University of North Carolina at Greensboro that I had begun in my 20s.
-(I was also an Irene Ryan Acting Scholarship semi-finalist.)
+After working regionally in theatre and light opera -- and then pursuing a career as a Graphic Designer and a Communication Consultant -- I returned to school and finished a BFA in Acting from The University of North Carolina at Greensboro that I had begun in my 20s (where I was also an Irene Ryan Acting Scholarship semi-finalist).

 Most recently, I was asked to step in as Lady Russell, Mrs. Croft, and Mrs. Harville for a reading of Persuasion, a new play by Sarah Rose Kearns, adapted from Jane Austen's novel.

 Other highlights include playing Madame Thénardier in "Les Misérables" at Pennsylvania Shakespeare Festival [review] and appearing as a protester in HBO Film's "Show Me A Hero."
 (Look out for my fabulous hair and blue eyeshadow.
 The 80's were fun.)

 As Lenny Magrath in "Crimes of the Heart" at Triad Stage [review], I fulfilled a life-long goal of being paid to eat cake on-stage and in 2013, I originated the role of Maria in a folk musical version of Shakespeare’s "Twelfth Night" with the Essential Theatre Group at The Tank theatre, and then again as a part of the 2014 New York Fringe festival.